matteoferla/MichelaNGLo-app/README.md

 In the first case, the HTML code is hidden as one sees what one gets as an end result.
 In the second case, the HTML code is visible: words between tags such as &lt;b&gt; are not styled.
 In most cases JS can be added here.
 </div>

+## data-toggle='protein'
+Extra functionality can be optionally added, including the ability to create links that control the protein.

+Namely, `<a href='#viewport'>you see this text as a link</a>` is technically called an anchor element and is commonly called a link.
+Like all HTML elements, everything with the within the lesser-than and greater-than symbols controls its behaviour.
+The `href` attribute () tells the browser where to point, either to another page or to an element within the page &mdash;the hash symbol means the elements `id` attribute, its unique name.
+Following JQuery and Bootstrap behaviour, if a `data-toggle='protein'` is added the code will know to change the protein depending on the other tags.
+If a `data-residue='23'` is added a residue index and it's neighourhood is focused on (for chains, use a synthax like `23:A`), for a region use `data-region='23-45'`.
+Optionally, `data-title` controls the text that appears in the viewer, while `data-color` (US spelling) controls the colour of the selection.
+The default values for the latter are <span style='color: green;'>green for regions</span> and <span style='color: hotpink;'>hotpink for residues</span> &mdash;See [here for HTML colour names](https://htmlcolorcodes.com/color-names/), for a specific PyMOL colour RGB value, follow the commands in [this PyMOL Wiki page](https://pymolwiki.org/index.php/Get_Color_Indices) and then [convert it to a hex code](https://htmlcolorcodes.com/color-picker/).

 ## Issues
 If it does not work on your site, it may because some information is lost when you added it.